22940dev/hugo-frameview/content/likes.md

 > Chance favors the prepared mind.

-> Do not seek to follow in the footsteps of the wise; seek what they sought.
+> Do not seek to follow in the footsteps of the wise.
+Seek what they sought.

 > When I let go of what I am, I become what I might be.